The Last Draft

 If selected, is there a fee for participating?

-No, Screen Nova Scotia covers all costs.
+No, Screen Nova Scotia covers all costs of the program.